cogentcore/core/docs/content/render.md

 The usual processing of events that arise in response to user GUI actions, or any other source of changes, sets flags that determine what kind of updating needs to happen during rendering.
 These are typically set via [[doc:core.WidgetBase.NeedsRender]] or [[doc:core.WidgetBase.NeedsLayout]] calls.

 The first step in the `renderWindow.renderWindow()` rendering function is to call `updateAll()` which ends up calling `doUpdate()` on the [[doc:core.Scene]] elements within a render window, and this function is what checks if a new [layout](layout) pass has been called for, or whether any individual widgets need to be rendered.
-This rendering update writes to a separate `image.RGBA` owned by the Scene, which provides the raw input for the final image rendered to the window.

 Most updating of widgets happens in the event processing loop, which is synchronous (one event is processed at a time).

 For any updating that happens outside of the normal event loop (e.g., timer-based animations etc), you must go through [[doc:core.WidgetBase.AsyncLock]] and [[doc:core.WidgetBase.AsyncUnlock]] (see [[async]]).

+The result of the `renderWindow()` function for each Scene is a `render.Render` list of rendering commands, which could be just for one widget that needed updating, or for the entire scene if a new layout was needed.

+## Composer and sources

+The [[doc:system.composer]] framework manages the final rendering to the platform-specific window that you actually see as a user.
+It maintains a list of `Source` elements that provide platform-specific rendering logic, with one such source for each active Scene in a GUI (e.g., a dialog Scene could be on top of a main window Scene).

+There are special Sources for _direct rendering_ elements such as the [[xyz]] 3D Scene, or a [[video]] element, which render directly to the screen in an optimized, no-overhead manner.

+For a `Scene`, the `SceneSource` manages getting the `render.Render` list from the `paint.Painter` on the `Scene`, and sends it to the platform-specific `render.Renderer` which is either the Go-based `rasterx` renderer or the web html canvas renderer, and then manages the display of the resulting image to the window.

+For desktop and mobile, the final display is done using the [[gpu]] system that can "blit" the rendered `image.RGBA` image directly to the display window very efficiently using the GPU hardware.
+At some point, we will do the rendering on the GPU as well, in which case it will all happen directly on the GPU.

+For web, the `Composer` manages a stack of `canvas` elements that are what you actually see on the browser, so the rendering updates to these canvas elements from the `render.Render` actions directly updates the visible display, without any further upload.
+Direct rendering of [[xyz]] happens by virtue of managing a webgpu canvas element that the xyz [[gpu]] system directly renders to.

 ## Structure of the renderWindow